 At this stage, darkness had already fallen.
 It was at this point that the final communication was made by Lipawsky.
 The aircraft reported at 7:09 to East London that it was “at 2000 ft seaward, with the coastline in sight.”
 One minute later at 7:10, the aircraft struck the sea.

-Another eye-witness was farmer two kilometres inland from Kayser’s Beach, Mr Colin du Preez.
+Another eye-witness was a farmer two kilometres inland from Kayser’s Beach, Mr Colin du Preez.
 He watched almost mesmerised as the aircraft sank lower and lower until it disappeared from sight.
 Simultaneously with the disappearance, they heard a sound “like a thunderclap.”
-In addition, what he was able to add which was of more importance, was that there were on indicators that the plane was in trouble and that the engines seemed to be operating normally.
+In addition, what he was able to add which was of more importance, was that there were no indicators that the plane was in trouble and that the engines noise indicated that they were operating normally.

 As soon as the rescue services became aware of the tragedy, they were galvanised into action.
 A message was flashed onto the screens of cinemas in East London requesting members of the crew of the minesweeper Mosselbaai to immediately report for duty.
 Two Navy minesweepers and two harbour tugs sped from the Buffalo Harbour to the search area.
 These vessels carried doctors to treat any survivors.
 Six ambulances were despatched to Kayser’s Beach and off-duty nursing staff were requested to report for duty at Frere Hospital.